Nailing the Science Behind CBD

 Figure 1b.
 Molecular structure of THC.

-As a result of these legal changes, there is increasing public and clinical interest in using exogeneous cannabinoids for a variety of commercial applications, ranging from hand creams, to coffee, to dietary supplements.
-Many of these products purportedly alleviate anxiety, reduce inflammation, and improve sleep.
-However, outside of the epilepsy indication, the lack of well-controlled clinical trials, low oral bioavailability, long half-life, and highly lipophilic nature of these compounds are major impeding factors for the development of this class of compounds.
-There is also interest in the use of cannabinoids for diseases and symptom management, but limited information is available regarding their pharmacokinetic (PK) and pharmacodynamic (PD) properties.
+As a result of these legal and regulatory changes, there is increasing public and clinical interest in using exogenous cannabinoids for a variety of commercial CBD applications, ranging from topical hand creams, to CBD-infused coffee, to dietary supplements.
+Many of these products are marketed to alleviate anxiety, reduce inflammation, and improve sleep quality.
+However, outside of the epilepsy indication, the lack of well-controlled clinical trials, low oral bioavailability, long half-life, and highly lipophilic nature of these compounds are major challenges for the pharmaceutical development of cannabinoids.
+There is also interest in the use of CBD and THC for diseases and symptom management, but limited information is available regarding their pharmacokinetic (PK) and pharmacodynamic (PD) properties.

-Despite these challenges, further research into CBD can potentially reveal a wide range of therapeutically promising pharmacological effects, either as an individual drug or in combination with other drugs.
-But even with a lack of understanding in the mechanism of action2, the cannabis market continues to grow following decriminalization and legalization efforts spearheaded by state legislation.
-This market includes both recreational sales and novel formulations designed to take advantage of the beneficial biological effects of cannabis.
+Despite these challenges, further CBD research can potentially reveal a wide range of therapeutically promising pharmacological effects, either as an individual botanical drug substance or in combination with other drugs.
+But even with a lack of understanding in the mechanism of action [2], the cannabis market continues to grow following decriminalization and legalization efforts spearheaded by state legislation.
+This market includes both recreational cannabis products and novel pharmaceutical formulations designed to take advantage of the beneficial biological effects of cannabis.

-However, for drug applications, one of the challenges researchers face is differentiating between CBD and its stereoisomer, Δ-9-THC.
-Not only are CBD and Δ-9-THC two of the more notable cannabinoids found in cannabis with similar structures, they are both also attributed to beneficial and psychoactive effects.
-The use and approval of botanical drug substances for medicinal benefits—including CBD—is challenging because of the inconsistency with correlating single compound amounts to pharmacodynamic effects3.
-For recreational use, challenges arise with inconsistencies in label accuracy for cannabis products4, limiting the potential development of this class of compound as a drug-like molecule5.
+However, for drug development applications, one of the challenges researchers face is differentiating between CBD and its stereoisomer, Δ-9-THC.
+Not only are CBD and Δ-9-THC two of the more notable cannabinoids found in cannabis with structurally similar profiles, they are both also attributed to therapeutic and psychoactive effects.
+The use and approval of botanical drug substances for medicinal benefits—including CBD—is complex due to the inconsistency in correlating single compound amounts to pharmacodynamic outcomes [3].
+For recreational use, challenges arise with label accuracy issues in cannabis products [4], limiting the potential development of this class of compound as a viable drug-like molecule [5].

 Methods

-Quantifying the amounts of CBD and Δ-9-THC thus becomes a very important factor in understanding cannabis product potential.
-On top of that, the short half-life of the major metabolites formed from CBD and Δ-9-THC may require additional analysis to examine the toxicity profile of these two compounds.
-These components are critical for determining beneficial attributes as well as the possible psycho-activity.
+Quantifying CBD and Δ-9-THC becomes a very important factor in understanding cannabis product potency, efficacy, and safety.
+On top of that, the short half-life of the major CBD and THC metabolites may require additional toxicological analysis.
+These components are critical for determining beneficial attributes as well as psychoactive potential.

-Fortunately, the laboratory here at Emery Pharma has the analytical capability of identifying and quantifying 4 major components of cannabis.
-One of these major components is a metabolite formed within our body called 11-OH-Δ-9-THC, a compound that can be as equally potent as Δ-9-THC6.
-On top of that, many new products were recently identified to contain a compound called Δ-8-THC, which also happens to have a similar biological effect as Δ-9-THC7.
-We have developed analytical methods for isolation and identification for these products and can achieve low ng/mL sensitivity for all of these compounds.
-This knowledge of chemical composition and their metabolism is a key factor for the development of botanical drugs as therapeutic agents.
-Additionally, Emery Pharma has the capability to assess the biological activity and pharmacokinetic (PK) properties of these compounds.
+Fortunately, the laboratory here at Emery Pharma has the analytical capability of identifying and quantifying four major cannabinoid components.
+One of these major components is a metabolite formed in the human body, called 11-OH-Δ-9-THC, a compound that can be as equally potent as Δ-9-THC [6].
+On top of that, many new products were recently identified to contain a compound called Δ-8-THC, which also happens to have a similar biological effect as Δ-9-THC [7].
+We have developed analytical methods for cannabinoid isolation and identification and can achieve low ng/mL sensitivity for all of these compounds.
+This knowledge of chemical composition and metabolic pathways is a key factor for the development of botanical drug products.
+Additionally, Emery Pharma has the capability to assess biological activity and pharmacokinetic properties of these compounds.

 Figure 2.
 Representative LC-MS/MS chromatogram detecting 11-OH-Δ-9-THC, CBD, Δ-9-THC, and Δ-8-THC.

-During the development of these analytical methods, Emery Pharma scientists have identified potential issues that other labs may have overlooked.
-Our experience has led us to investigate the critical property of stability in cannabis-derived products.
-Despite evidence alluding to potential temperature and light instability, many manufacturers and users often disregard these limitations8.
-In a recent study, Emery Pharma did a comparative side-by-side temperature stability analysis and identified significant issues in both CBD and Δ-9-THC.
+During the development of these analytical methods, Emery Pharma scientists have identified potential stability issues in cannabis-derived products that other labs may have overlooked.
+Our experience has led us to investigate the critical property of cannabinoid stability.
+Despite evidence alluding to temperature and light instability, many manufacturers and users often disregard these limitations [8].
+In a recent study, Emery Pharma performed a comparative temperature stability analysis and identified significant degradation in both CBD and Δ-9-THC content.

 Figure 3.
 Stability analysis of 1 µg/mL CBD and 1 µg/mL Δ-9-THC, at -80 °C and 4 °C.

-In addition to its therapeutic applications, CBD and other cannabinoid compounds have been known to have antimicrobial properties against Staphylococcus aureus9, a bacteria species where there exist strains that have developed resistance to most common antibiotics, like methicillin.
-This finding is significant, as the spread of antibiotic resistance has been listed by as a matter of “high priority” by the World Health Organization (WHO).
-Even the Center for Disease Control and Prevention (CDC) has called this trend in antibiotic resistance, “…one of the world’s most urgent public health problems”10,11.
-With the existence of these “super bugs” and wide-spread antibiotic resistance, there is an urgent need for the identification of new antimicrobial agents that can inhibit the growth of these “super bugs” without the development of resistance.
-A 2019 study by Dr. Mark Blaskovich from University of Queensland, Australia found that S. aureus—as well as other Gram-positive bacteria—do not readily develop resistance against CBD12,13.
-This study highlights the possibility of employing CBD as a new antibiotic for the treatment of multidrug resistant Gram-positive infections.
+In addition to its therapeutic uses, CBD and other cannabinoid compounds have been known to exhibit antimicrobial properties against Staphylococcus aureus [9], a pathogenic bacterium with strains that have developed resistance to many common antibiotics, including methicillin.
+This finding is significant, as the spread of antibiotic resistance has been listed as a matter of “high priority” by the World Health Organization (WHO).
+Even the Centers for Disease Control and Prevention (CDC) has identified antibiotic resistance as “…one of the world’s most urgent public health problems” [10, 11].
+With the emergence of “superbugs”, there is an urgent need for identifying new antimicrobial agents capable of inhibiting the growth of resistant organisms without inducing further resistance.
+A 2019 study by Dr. Mark Blaskovich from the University of Queensland found that CBD inhibits S. aureus and other Gram-positive bacteria without promoting resistance development [12, 13].
+This highlights the potential of CBD as a novel antibiotic candidate for treating multidrug-resistant infections.

 Results

-Emery Pharma has the capacity to assess antibiotic resistance and has recently completed a comprehensive antimicrobial study against S. aureus for a leading CBD oil company.
-Their product was a hemp-based oil extract which we evaluated to determine the Minimum Inhibitory Concentration (MIC).
-In antimicrobial drug discovery research, MIC screening is the first step, with MIC defined as the lowest concentration of a compound that visibly inhibits microbial growth.
-In this case, the inhibitory effect of the hemp oil product was tested on two strains of S. aureus: Methicillin-sensitive S. aureus (MSSA) and Methicillin-resistant S. aureus (MRSA), both of which are known to cause skin and soft tissue infections.
-Our results show that the MIC of the hemp oil extract against MSSA and MRSA is 2 µg/mL (Table 1), which closely matches the 0.5 to 1 µg/mL MIC value of CBD previously published in the literature9.
+Emery Pharma has the capacity to assess antibiotic resistance and has recently completed a comprehensive antimicrobial study for a leading CBD oil company.
+Their product was a hemp-derived oil extract, which we evaluated to determine the Minimum Inhibitory Concentration (MIC).
+In antimicrobial drug discovery, MIC screening is a critical first step, defined as the lowest concentration of a compound that inhibits microbial growth.
+In this case, the CBD oil product was tested on two strains of S. aureus: Methicillin-sensitive (MSSA) and Methicillin-resistant S. aureus (MRSA), both of which are major causes of skin and soft tissue infections.
+Our results show that the MIC of the hemp oil extract against both MSSA and MRSA is 2 µg/mL (Table 1), which closely aligns with the published CBD MIC values of 0.5–1 µg/mL [9].

 Table 1.
 MIC of hemp-based oil extract against two types of S. aureus.

-The next step is to then perform a time-kill kinetics assay.
-For this assay, the hemp extract was tested at 2-fold, 4-fold, and 8-fold above the MIC, and bacterial density was determined at 0, 6, and 24 hours.
-A growth control, which does not contain hemp extract, is included to monitor the natural growth of the bacteria.
-The results of the growth curve are shown below in Figures 4 and 5.
+The next step is to perform a time-kill kinetics assay.
+For this assay, the hemp extract was tested at 2×, 4×, and 8× MIC, and bacterial density was determined at 0, 6, and 24 hours.
+A growth control was included to monitor the natural progression of bacterial growth.
+The results are shown below in Figures 4 and 5.

 Figure 4.
 Time-kill of MSSA by hemp extract.